davecverano/Airflow_Pipeline/README.md

 2. Loads information from a url that downloads a file such as a .csv file from a website like kaggle
 3. Stores the file into the bucket in Google Cloud Storage
 4. Loads the file into BigQuery and performs desired queries onto the dataset
-5. transfers queries into local computer
+5. Transfers queries into local computer

 ### Tools

 Apache Airflow
 Google Cloud
 Bash
 Python